Live review: The Get Up Kids and Smoking Popes live at Great American Music Hall + photo gallery

 After the Popes cleared their equipment from the stage everyone settled in for the (seemingly, but not really) interminable wait for The Get Up Kids.
 I made my way to the photo pit again and chit-chatted with some of the eager fans, including a fella with the entirety of “I’ll Catch You,” lyrics and notes, tattooed up his right arm and onto his chest.
 That’s dedication!

-Soon enough TGUK took the stage, the crown went wild, and they did one of my favorite things that a band can do when they say that they’re playing an album in it’s entirety: They play it front to back.
-Not that I’m complaining about bands that just like to include all of the tracks in the set, but out of order or even (gasp) mixed in with other material, but I feel if you’re going to feed the nostalgia monster and celebrate an album’s milestone, you really should present it just as the fans heard it all those years ago.
+Soon enough TGUK took the stage, the crowd went wild, and they did one of my favorite things that a band can do when they say that they’re playing an album in it’s entirety: They play it front to back.
+Not that I’m complaining about bands that just like to include all of the tracks in the set, out of order or even (gasp) mixed in with other material, but I feel if you’re going to feed the nostalgia monster and celebrate an album’s milestone, you really should present it just as the fans heard it all those years ago.
 Thankfully The Get Up Kids didn’t disappoint.

 Kansas Pride